Palace of El Pardo

 Since 1983, it is the residence for Heads of State during their official visits to Madrid.

-For more infornation about opening hours and booking of tickets for groups or individuals, see the Museum website: www.patrimonionacional.es
+For more infornation about opening hours, booking of tickets for groups or individuals, and rules due to COVID-19, see the Museum website: www.patrimonionacional.es

 No customer reviews for the moment.